jakepf00/MiniProjects/README.md

 ## Diffie-Hellman Key Exchange

 This program simulates a Diffie-Hellman Key Exchange between two terminal sessions.
-Written referencing [this]([this](http://www.youtube.com/watch?v=UDyRrlCLhp0) video by Practical Networking.
+Written referencing [this](http://www.youtube.com/watch?v=UDyRrlCLhp0) video by Practical Networking.<br>

+In order to run, open two terminals in the same location.
+Compile the program and run the executable in each terminal window providing the name of each host as follows:<br>
+Terminal 1<br>
+`$ ./a.out host1 host2`<br>
+Terminal 2<br>
+`$ ./a.out host2 host1`<br>

 ## Rubik's Cube Solver